YuukanOO/seelf/README.md

 To quickly check how seelf behaves, you can use [examples](examples/README.md) packaged as `.tar.gz` archives in this repository.

-See all [available options in the documentation](DOCUMENTATION.md#configuration) to get more serious and configure seelf for you server.
+See all [available options in the documentation](DOCUMENTATION.md#configuration) to get more serious and configure seelf for your server.

 ## Documentation